Bionetta: Efficient Client-Side Zero-Knowledge Machine Learning Proving: Experiments

-\textbf{Efficiency on Mobile Devices.} Finally, we justify our claim in the paper title that Bionetta allows proving moderately large neural networks on mobile devices.
-For that reason, we have launched all eight compiled models on \textit{iPhone 14 Pro} (A16 Bionic chip, 6‑core CPU with 2 performance and 4 efficiency cores, 5‑core GPU, and 6 GB of RAM).
-We depict the results in \Cref{tab:mobile-benches}.
+\textbf{Efficiency on Mobile Devices.} To further demonstrate that Bionetta is capable of proving neural networks on lightweight client devices, we conduct an experiment where we launch all five compiled models on \textit{iPhone 14 Pro} (A16 Bionic chip, 6‑core CPU with 2 performance and 4 efficiency cores, 5‑core GPU, and 6 GB of RAM).
+We depict the results in \Cref{tab:benchmarks}.
 For Groth16, we use both the \texttt{rapidsnark}~\cite{rapidsnark} and recently published mobile-first proving framework \texttt{imp1}~\cite{imp1} by Ingonyama.
-As can be seen, neural networks with up to $\approx 125\text{k}$ non-linear activations (corresponding to $\approx$2.5M constraints) can be proven on the mobile phone in up to 25 seconds!
+As can be seen, the MobileNetV2 neural network generates the proof in 23 seconds while ResNet requires only 14 seconds.
 While the peak RAM consumption is considerable (approximately 1.7GB), it is still a doable number for modern edge devices.

 \textbf{Accuracy.} Finally, we estimate the accuracy of Bionetta.
 We launch every model on $10^5$ randomly generated inputs (for example, by sampling each input from standard normal distribution) both in TensorFlow and through arithmetical circuit.
 Then, we dequantize the circuit result and compare it to one obtained in TensorFlow.
 Assuming that we use precision $\rho$, the output of the TensorFlow is $\mathbf{y}$ and dequantized result is $\mathbf{y}_{\rho}$, we measure the relative error as $\varepsilon_{\rho} = \|\mathbf{y} - \mathbf{y}_{\rho}\|/\|\mathbf{y}\|$.
 After running experiments on each model, the maximal observed relative errors among all models are $\varepsilon_{15} \approx 5.2 \cdot 10^{-3}$, $\varepsilon_{30} \approx 3.7 \cdot 10^{-5}$, $\varepsilon_{45} \approx 2.0 \cdot 10^{-6}$, $\varepsilon_{60} \approx 9.4 \cdot 10^{-7}$, which can be considered negligible in practical applications.